 Planning your blended family

 Having survived a painful divorce or separation and then managed to find a new loving relationship, the temptation can often be to rush into remarriage and a blended family without first laying solid foundations.
-By taking your time, you give everyone a chance to get used to each other, and used to the idea of marriage and forming a new family.
+But by taking your time, you give everyone a chance to get used to each other, and used to the idea of marriage and forming a new family.

 Too many changes at once can unsettle children.
 Blended families have the highest success rate if the couple waits two years or more after a divorce to remarry, instead of piling one drastic family change onto another.